MITRECND/WhoDat/pydat/README.md

 Fuzzy Searching
 --------------------

-ElasticSearch's '*fuzzy*' searching capability is exposed in the query syntax using the '**~**' character and works on specified fields (this feature will not work on generic searches).
+ElasticSearch's '*fuzzy*' searching capability allows you to find terms that are similar to your search term.
+This is exposed in the query syntax using the '**~**' character and works on specified fields (this feature will not work on generic searches).
 Here's an example:

 <pre>
 ~domainName:foo
 </pre>

 The above query will do a search on the domainName field for the value foo, but will do a fuzzy search with fuzziness (or the Levenshtein edit distance if you want to get technical) set to 'AUTO' so ElasticSearch will decide how fuzzy to make the search based on the length of the query.
 To control the fuzziness manually, you can add '**0**', '**1**', or '**2**' to the '**~**' character.
 For example:

 <pre>
 ~2domainName:google
 </pre>

-The above will do a fuzzy search on the domainName field using a fuzziness value of 2.
+The above will do a fuzzy search on the domainName field using a fuzziness value of 2 and will return any whois records that have a domain name that is 2 edits away from '*google*'.

 <sub>**Note: ElasticSearch limits fuzziness to 2 at the max, internally.
 Entering 3 through 9 will not raise an error but will be the same as entering '2'.  the AUTO option uses '0' for terms that are 1 character long, '1' for terms that are between 1 and 5 characters and '2' for terms that are longer than 5 characters.
 These are generally good values.**
 </sub>